How to Become an Electrician in Alaska

 If you are looking for technical schools in Alaska to complete the education hours you need to become licensed, there are a few options.

-All courses taught in the ACT programs at Ilisagvik are approved through the National Center for Construction Education and Research (NCER).
-To enroll in this trade school program students must pass a drug test and take a math placement test.
-They must also be able to read and understand safety manuals and warning signs and be tolerant of confined spaces and heights.
-Space in these programs is limited, so early enrollment is advised.
-The ACT programs are also fast- track training programs, meaning they can typically be completed in three to six weeks.
+All Associated Construction Trades (ACT) programs at Iḷisaġvik College are approved by the National Center for Construction Education and Research (NCCER).
+To enroll, students must pass a drug test and a math placement test.
+They must also be able to read and understand safety manuals and warning signs and work in confined spaces and at heights.
+Space in these programs is limited, so early enrollment is recommended.
+The ACT programs are fast-track training courses that can be completed in three to six weeks.

 Search Electrician Programs